The WRONG WAY to Win the Locker Room

 He is a driven, hard-nosed, accountability coach whose locker room culture begins with him.

-Coach stated that “this is a business”, so he removed the pool table and video games from the locker room.
+Coach stated that “this is a business”, so he removed the from the locker room.

 Players don’t care how much you know, until they know how much you care.